 The annual show will host a number of exhibitors including WoodenBoat magazine.
 The widely popular magazine for wooden boat owners and builders focuses on materials, design, and construction techniques and repair solutions.

 “The Southeast Tourism Society’s Top 20 Festival and Event list is an excellent guide for the Southeast’s visitors and residents.
 Events selected represent the best, and often most unique, activities in our region,” said Bill Hardman, president and CEO of the Southeast Tourism Society.

 Selection as a Southeast Tourism Society Top 20 Event is a validation of an event’s quality and a distinction that events use effectively in their marketing and publicity.

 “We are proud to once again be recognized regionally by such a prestigious organization and thrilled to bring you one of the best events in the south,” stated Joseph K. Schwarzer, Director of the North Carolina Maritime Museums.

 Paul Fontenoy, Curator of Maritime Research and Technology, says the Annual Wooden Boat Show has something to offer everyone, even if you’re not a wooden boat enthusiast.
 “We pay a lot of attention to making sure the show is not just interesting for wooden boat enthusiasts,” Mr. Fontenoy explains.
 “So we have activities for children and opportunities for families to do things together, such as taking a boat ride.”

-According to David Cartier, Public Relations Coordinator for the North Carolina Maritime Museum system, “It’s a real honor to receive the Top 20 designation two years in a row from the Southeast Tourism Society”
+According to David Cartier, Public Relations Coordinator for the North Carolina Maritime Museum system, “It’s a real honor to receive the Top 20 designation four years in a row from the Southeast Tourism Society”